 WILLOW, saw-whet owl

 Willow, a Northern Saw-Whet Owl, was hit by a car during fall migration and brought to Hawk Creek.
-He sustained permanent vision loss which is imperative for hunting and survival, as a result, He is non-releasable.
+He sustained an injury to his eye that has left him partially blind and unable to be released back into the wild.
 While hunting, owls often fly low across roads focused only on their prey, not on approaching vehicles.
 Collisions with vehicles account for over 60% of the injuries to raptors admitted to rehabilitation facilities.

 LUNA, barn owl

-This female Barn Owl was hatched at Hawk Creek.
-A favorite in our education programs, she enchants audiences with her delicate beauty.
-Barn owls have been associated with the supernatural, witchcraft, omens, and even death.
+This male Barn Owl was hatched at Hawk Creek.
+A favorite in our education programs, he enchants audiences with his delicate beauty.
+Barn Owls have been associated with the supernatural, witchcraft, omens, and even death.
 Many ghost stories are believed to have originated from encounters with them.
 With their light undersides, dark eyes, screams, and “glowing” properties, it can be enough to frighten anyone!
-Her role here is to dispel these myths through education.
+His role here is to dispel these myths through education.
+He joined our Conservation Breeding Program in 2021.